NetaDAOAcademy/CoiningReason/readme.md

 * Jens Beckert, "Trust and the Performative Construction of Markets," from _Max Planck Institute for the Study of Societies Discussion Papers_

 * Edouard Pignot, "Bringing Down the House (of Goldman Sachs): Analyzing Corrupt Forms of Trading with Lacan," from _Ephemera: Theory and Politics in Organization_

+* _Optional:_ Giorgio Agamben, "The Economy of the Moderns," from _The Kingdom and the Glory: For a Theological Genealogy of Economy and Government_

 **Session 2.12–Money in Crisis (6 December 2023)**